Half Square Triangles

 This reduces the likelihood of the quilt top stretching out of shape while stitching.
 If the quilt top stretches, it can create wavy borders on your quilt.

-Check out some of our patterns that use half square triangles
+Check out this pattern that uses half square triangles

 We have many more online classes for offer be sure to check them out More online classes >>